Huw Edwards (politician)

 Throughout both of his terms, he served on the Welsh Affairs Select Committee.

 Edwards was first elected as Monmouth's MP at a by-election in May 1991, but lost the seat at the 1992 general election.
 He won it again in the 1997 and 2001 elections.
 Edwards lost the seat again in the 2005 election.

+He is a founding member of Monmouth Male Voice Choir, and was appointed Member of the Order of the British Empire (MBE) in the 2024 New Year Honours for his services to music.